 You can’t control the stock market or the world economy.
 But you can hedge against uncertainty by having other forms of wealth.

-And keep in mind that not everyone in the gold business is on the up and up.
+But keep in mind that not everyone in the gold business is on the up-and-up.
 Be careful whom you deal with.